javacc/javacc/docs/documentation/jjtree.md

 ---

-If the `NODE_SCOPE_HOOK` option is set to true, JJTree generates calls to two user-defined parser methods on the entry and exit of every node scope.
+If the `NODE_SCOPE_HOOK` option is set to `true`, JJTree generates calls to two user-defined parser methods on the entry and exit of every node scope.
 The methods must have the following signatures:

 ```java
 void jjtreeOpenNodeScope(Node n)
 void jjtreeCloseNodeScope(Node n)
 ```

-If the parser is `STATIC` then these methods will have to be declared as static as well.
+If the parser is `STATIC` then these methods will have to be declared as `static` as well.
 They are both called with the current node as a parameter.

 One use might be to store the parser object itself in the node so that state that should be shared by all nodes produced by that parser can be provided.
 For example, the parser might maintain a symbol table.